Dog Cancer – Symptoms, Diagnosis and Treatment

 SYMPTOMS AND SIGNS OF CANCER IN DOGS

-- Abnormal odors emanating from the mouth, ears or any other part of the body
+- Abnormal odors emanating from the mouth or ears

 - Abdominal swelling